 The government, in consultation with industry, has produced guidance to help ensure workplaces are as safe as possible.
 There are 8 guides covering a range of different types of work.
 This document focusses specifically on guidance relating to travel to and from work.
 To see the full Government guidance please visit : https://www.gov.uk/guidance/working-safely-during-coronavirus-covid-19

-Please note these guidelines are based on the Government recommendations for England.
-Different countries of the UK currently have differing guidance and you should follow the specific advice of your country.
+Please note that different countries of the UK currently have differing guidance and you should follow the specific advice of your country.

 This document is to help employers, employees and the self-employed in the UK understand how to travel to and from work safely during the coronavirus COVID-19 pandemic, keeping as many people as possible 2 metres apart from those they do not live with.
 We hope it gives you freedom within a practical framework to think about what you need to do to continue, or restart, operations during this period.

 We understand how important it is that you can support your employees’ health and wellbeing during the COVID-19 pandemic.
 We know that many businesses are currently closed for their usual service.
 We hope this document will help those who are already working because they cannot work from home, as well as help other people think about how to prepare for when they return to work.
 The government is clear that workers should not be forced into an unsafe workplace.